Campbellb/Insomniac-API/README.md

 ### To Register for an API Key:

-1. Be registered for the EDC Hackathon in SF, LA, or Las Vegas.
+1. Be registered for the EDC Tri-Hackathon in SF, LA, or Las Vegas.
 2. Email boris.polania@insomniac.com with your EDC Hackathon Team Name.